core-wg/comi/draft-ietf-core-comi.md

 ### GET {#get-operation}

-A request to read the values of a data node instance is sent with a confirmable CoAP GET message.
+A request to read the values of a data node instance is sent with a CoAP GET message.
 An instance identifier is specified in the URI path prefixed with the example path /c.